Peter-Kibet/peters-bookstore-app/README.md

 <!-- FUTURE FEATURES -->

 ## 🔭 Future Features <a name="future-features"></a>

-> Describe future features you plan to add to the project.

 - [ ] **[Populate categories page]**
 - [ ] **[Display the percentage read per each book]**